Conversion of Paul the Apostle: Popular usage

-From the conversion of Paul, we get the metaphorical reference to the "Road to Damascus" that has come to refer to a sudden or radical conversion of thought or a change of heart or mind even in matters outside of a Christian context.
+From the conversion of Paul comes the metaphorical reference to the "Road to Damascus", meaning a sudden or radical conversion of thought or a change of heart or mind, even in matters outside of a Christian context.
 For example, Australian politician Tony Abbott was described as having been "on his own road to Damascus" after pledging increased mental health funding, and a New Zealand drug dealer turned police officer was likewise described as taking "the first step on the road to Damascus."
-In science fiction, the book Road to Damascus is based on a sudden political conversion of a self-aware tank, Unit SOL-0045, "Sonny," a Mark XX Bolo, on the battlefield.
+In science fiction, the book The Road to Damascus is based on a sudden political conversion of a self-aware tank, Unit SOL-0045, "Sonny," a Mark XX Bolo, on the battlefield.

-In "-30-", the finale episode of The Wire, Norman Wilson tells Mayor Tommy Carcetti the Jimmy McNulty/Lester Freamon "serial killer" hoax is the mayor's "road to Damascus" moment and likens the detectives' fabrication of a serial killer, which allows them to successfully fund and achieve their actual investigative goals, to Carcetti's adoption of popular campaign platforms he doesn't really care about in order to achieve his actual political agenda.
-Similar parallel can be drawn to the compromises and decisions made by other entities who've taken shortcuts or otherwise "juked" the data to achieve their ends, such as the Baltimore Suns managing editors in their pursuit of a Pulitzer Prize.
+In "-30-", the finale episode of The Wire, Norman Wilson tells attorney Rupert Bond he believes police commissioner Bill Rawls is "about to have one of those Road to Damascus moments".

-In Episode 3, Season 4 of Downton Abbey, Lady Grantham referred to Lord Grantham’s change of heart towards his daughter Edith’s boyfriend as a Damascene Conversion.
+In Episode 3, Season 4 of Downton Abbey, Lady Grantham referred to Lord Grantham’s change of heart towards his daughter Edith’s boyfriend as a "Damascene Conversion".

 Feast day

-The Feast of the Conversion of Saint Paul the Apostle is a feast celebrated during the liturgical year on 25 January, recounting the conversion.
-This feast is celebrated in the Roman Catholic, Anglican and Lutheran churches.
-This feast is at the conclusion of the Week of Prayer for Christian Unity, an international Christian ecumenical observance that began in 1908, which is an octave (an eight-day observance) spanning from 18 January (observed in Anglican and Lutheran tradition as the Confession of Peter, and in the pre-1961 Roman Catholic Church as the feast of the Chair of Saint Peter at Rome) to 25 January.
-In rural England, the day functioned much like groundhog day does in the modern-day United States.
+The Feast of the Conversion of Saint Paul the Apostle commemorates this event, and is celebrated in the liturgical year on 25 January.
+This feast is celebrated in the Roman Catholic, Anglican and Lutheran churches, and concludes the Week of Prayer for Christian Unity, an yearly international Christian ecumenical event that began in 1908, which is an octave or eight-day observance beginning 18 January (observed in Anglican and Lutheran tradition as the Confession of Peter, and in the pre-Vatican II Catholic calendar as the Feast of the Chair of Saint Peter at Rome).
+In rural England, the day once functioned like Groundhog Day does in the modern United States.
 Supposed prophecies ranged from fine days predicting good harvests, to clouds and mists signifying pestilence and war in the coming months.

-The collect in the Roman Missal is:
+The collect of the day in the Roman Missal is: